Causal Inference for Social Discrimination Reasoning: Causal Discrimination Discovery

 \section{Causal Discrimination Discovery}

-In the previous section, we were able to assign to every tuple ${\bf r}$ of the protected group with negative (resp.,~positive) decision a causal measure $RD^c$ of discrimination (resp.,~favoritism) observable when comparing its decision to the one of its neighbors.
-With dual reasonings, we can assign to tuples of the unprotected group a causal measure of discrimination and favoritism by taking the opposite $-RD^c$.
-The procedure above is useful for individual discrimination analysis.
-However, in many cases, a global description of who was discriminated/favored is required.
-In order to infer such descriptions, we proceed by extracting a regression model from a modified version of the dataset ${\cal R}$ at hand.
+In the previous section, we assigned to every tuple ${\bf r}$ of the protected group with negative decision a causal measure $RD^c$ of discrimination (for $RD^c > 0$) observable when comparing its decision to that of its neighbors.
+For tuples of the unprotected group, a similar measure can be defined as $RD^c = p_2^c - p_1$, so that again $RD^c > 0$ denotes discrimination.
+Dually, $RD^c < 0$ denotes favoritism for individuals of the protected and unprotected groups experiencing a positive decision.
+This approach is useful for quantifying bias in discriminating/favoring an individual (\textit{individual discrimination}).
+However, in many cases, a global description of who was discriminated/favored is also required.
+In order to infer such descriptions, we proceed by extracting a regression model from a modified version of the dataset ${\mathcal R}$ at hand.
 Consider the problem of characterizing discrimination in the protected group.
-We restrict to tuples in ${\cal R}(\mathit{protected})$ with negative decision.
-Further, we augment the dataset with a new attribute, the class attribute, equal to the value of $RD^c$ for each tuple in it.
-Over such a labelled dataset, a regression tree is extracted, which can be used for descriptive purposes.
-A path in the regression tree ending in a prediction of high class value describes a context of discrimination for the protected group.
-E.g.,~in a loan granting dataset, it could specify a specific region or job type of applicants.
-Similarly, patterns of favoritism for the protected group can be studied by extracting decision trees starting from tuples in ${\cal R}(\mathit{unprotected})$ with positive decision, and looking at tree paths predicting high values of $RD^c$.
+We restrict to tuples of the protected group with negative decision.
+We augment the dataset with a new attribute, the class attribute, setting its value to the $RD^c$ for each tuple in it.
+Over such a labeled dataset, a regression tree~\cite{Brei84} is extracted, which can be used for descriptive purposes.
+A path in the regression tree ending in a prediction of (large) positive values describes a context of discrimination for the protected group.
+Similarly, patterns of favoritism for the unprotected group with positive decision can be studied by extracting regression trees and looking at paths predicting large negative values of the class.
+In summary, we adopt regression to lift from causal individual discrimination analysis to causal global discrimination analysis.